Nail Rubbing For Hair Growth

 Image: Shutterstock

-In acupuncture, pressing specific points in the feet or hands relaxes the body’s nerves.
+In acupuncture, inserting needles in specific points in the feet or hands relaxes the body’s nerves.
 Some believe this act can calm down the signals in the body that cause hair fall or graying.
 Also, acupuncture is said to bring balance to the body’s internal organs and cause them to function at their best.

 Though balayam is a relatively safe yoga procedure, certain individuals are often suggested to avoid it.